Limit Order Books: Abstract

 \section{Abstract}

-Limit order books are used to match buyers and sellers in more than half of the world's financial markets, and have been studied extensively in several disciplines during the past decade.
-This survey highlights the many insights from the wealth of empricial and theoretical studies that have been conducted, and the numerous unsolved problems that remain.
-We illustrate the differences between observations from empirical studies of limit order books and the models that attempt to replicate them.
-In particular, many modelling assumptions are poorly supported by data and several well-established empirical facts have yet to be reproduced satisfactorily by models.
-By examining existing models of limit order books, we identify some key unresolved questions and difficultes currently facing researchers of limit order trading.
+Limit order books (LOBs) match buyers and sellers in more than half of the world's financial markets.
+This survey highlights the insights that have emerged from the wealth of empirical and theoretical studies of LOBs.
+We examine the findings reported by statistical analyses of historical LOB data and discuss how several LOB models provide insight into certain aspects of the mechanism.
+We also illustrate that many such models poorly resemble real LOBs and that several well-established empirical facts have yet to be reproduced satisfactorily.
+Finally, we identify several key unresolved questions about LOBs.